 Gilder

-The craftsman creates wooden frames for paintings and mirrors, frames images and objects, gilds or colors them by applying different materials (gold or silver leaf, dyes, varnish, etc.) .
-In order to gild your material, most often wood, you have to clean, glue, sometimes apply the coarse white, sanded once dry, coat with glue then apply the gold leaf.
-Burnishing with agate reveals all the brilliance of gold or silver.
+The craftsman creates wooden frames for paintings and mirrors, frames images and objects, gilds or colors them by applying different materials (gold or silver leaf, dyes, varnishes, etc.).
+In order to gild the material, most often wood, it is necessary to clean, glue, sometimes apply coarse white, sand once dry, coat with glue and then apply the gold leaf.
+Burnishing with agate reveals all the brilliance of the gold or silver.

-The craftsman advises their clients on the styles and materials to use for framing or restoration work.
+The craftsman advises his clients on the styles and materials to use for framing or restoration work.

 The gilder can be a craftsman, work in a workshop as an employee or freelance.
-Its scope of intervention is quite vast (framework, furniture, decor and woodwork).
-Its clientele is mainly made up of private collectors, antique dealers, museums, and some public orders for Historical Monuments or National Furniture.
-The gilder has to work with other trades: cabinetmakers, sculptors, upholsterers, antique dealers.
-Gilding is also applied to new techniques.
-It can be associated with glass, paper, leather, fabrics, plastic.
+His field of intervention is quite vast (frame, furniture, decoration and woodwork).
+His clientele consists mainly of private collectors, antique dealers, museums, and some public commissions for Historic Monuments or the Mobilier National.
+The gilder is called upon to work with other trades: cabinetmakers, sculptors, upholsterers, antique dealers.
+Gilding also applies to new techniques.
+It can be associated with glass, paper, leather, fabrics, and plastic.

 Become a gilder

-Initial professional training as a gilder-framer is acquired through an apprenticeship with obtaining a CFC.
-Duration 4 years.
-Improvements are possible.
+Initial vocational training as a gilder-framer is acquired through an apprenticeship leading to the award of a CFC (French Vocational Training Certificate).
+The training lasts 4 years.
+Further training is possible.

 You will find all the information on orientation.ch .